You are here

 Last amended

-The aim of rehabilitation is to help a person adapt to, and wherever possible, recover from an injury or illness that is related to their Australian Defence Force (ADF) service.
+DVA rehabilitation helps a person adapt to, and wherever possible, recover from an injury or accepted condition that is related to their Australian Defence Force (ADF) service.

-This is explained in the Military Rehabilitation and Compensation Act 2004 (MRCA) as:
+Section 38 of the Military Rehabilitation and Compensation Act 2004 (MRCA) defines this as:

 "The aim of rehabilitation is to maximise the potential to restore a person who has an impairment, or an incapacity for service or work, as a result of a service injury or disease to at least the same physical and psychological state, and at least the same social, vocational and educational status, as he or she had before the injury or disease."

 Goal Attainment Scaling is central to achieving the aims of a DVA rehabilitation program.
-This is because the Goal Attainment Scaling process provides an opportunity for veterans to reflect on their life satisfaction and identify goals and objectives to help them start to make life changes, or set a new direction, after a service injury or disease.
-The support of a rehabiiltation provider in helping the veteran to set, work towards and achieve rehabilitation goals helps to build confidence and a sense of hope for the future.
+This is because the Goal Attainment Scaling process provides an opportunity for veterans to identify goals and objectives to help them start to make life changes, or set a new direction, after a service injury or disease.
+The support of a rehabilitation provider in helping the veteran to set, work towards and achieve rehabilitation goals helps to build confidence and a sense of hope for the future.